Aadipat/QuantumTNSimLib_V1/qtn_sim/README.md

 I have a small testSuite that can be run.

-To build from source code, inside qtn_sim run: python setup.py bdist_wheel
+Make sure you install build, setuptools and wheel packages before using setup.py to install To build from source code, inside qtn_sim run: python setup.py bdist_wheel

 Or only download the wheel file